spawnmarvel/quickguides/security/README.md

 # AMQP Advanced Message Queuing Protocol mTLS

-Example with AMQPS and client/server (shovel) configured with X.509 running mTls(Tls), and information about the AMQP approved as an open standard.
+Example with AMQPS and client/server (shovel) configured with :lock: :key:X.509 running mTls(Tls), and information about the AMQP approved as an open standard.

 https://github.com/spawnmarvel/quickguides/tree/main/amqp